andyblight/share-tracking-1/README.md

 | Target | Real | The target value. |
 | Value | Real | The current value of the holding. |

-NOTE: The above tables and content be different in the code, so beware!
+NOTE: The above tables and content may be different in the code, so beware!